amirchev/VariableTimedAction/README.md

     //increase the timer
     count++;

-    //return code of 0 indicates no change to the interval; if the interval must be changed, then return the new interval return 0;
+    //return code of 0 indicates no change to the interval
+    //if the interval must be changed, then return the new interval return 0;
   }